 When you’re around friends who are relaxed, and in a humorous mood – sharing a knowing smile that holds in laughter – you may find yourself unconsciously smiling as well.

-By and large, our brains are incredibly adept at noticing the emotions in others faces, or deciphering what others would be feeling given their situation, and our mirror neurons replicate those emotions in ourselves.
+By and large, our brains are incredibly adept at noticing the emotions in others faces (or deciphering what others would be feeling given their situation), and subconsciously mirroring them, triggering the same emotions in ourselves.

-Emotional contagion, and mirror neurons, are at the core of just about every interpersonal interaction and phenomenon.
+This “emotional contagion” is at the core of just about every interpersonal interaction.
 People like watching sports because they feel the same thrill that the winning players do; people like watching romance movies to feel the same rush as the principle characters.
 And every single interpersonal interaction, every conversation, is – at its core – an exchange of emotions.

 You see, you can affect others’ emotions, but they can also affect yours.
 True, some people are less affected by others, while some are more affected.
 Similarly, some people’s emotions are more contagious, while some people’s are less.
 (Perhaps you know someone whose tension and irritability can darken a whole room, but whose smile and ease can immediately brighten it back up?)